William Barber II: Activism

 Beginning in April 2013, Barber led regular "Moral Mondays" civil-rights protests in North Carolina's state capital, Raleigh.
 The Wall Street Journal credited Barber's NAACP chapter with forming a coalition in 2007 named Historic Thousands on Jones Street People's Assembly, composed of 93 North Carolina advocacy groups.
 "With this changing demographic, we had to operate in coalition", Barber was quoted as saying.
 Historian and professor Timothy Tyson named Barber, "the most important progressive political leader in this state in generations", saying that he "built a statewide interracial fusion political coalition that has not been seriously attempted since 1900".
 An article in the Michigan State Law Review, "Confronting Race: How a Confluence of Social Movements Convinced North Carolina to Go where the McCleskey Court Wouldn't" credits him with bringing together a statewide political coalition.
 He "has become as well known [in North Carolina] as [Governor] Pat McCrory and Republican leaders of the House and Senate", according to a 2013 Huffington Post profile of him.
 He traveled with NAACP President and CEO Benjamin Todd Jealous to meet with Georgia prison officials.

 In 2014, he founded Repairers of the Breach, a 501(c)(3) non-profit organization "formed to educate and train religious and other leaders of faith who will pursue policies and organizational strategies for the good of the whole and to educate the public about connections between shared religious faith".

 In 2016, he delivered a speech at the Democratic National Convention; the address was described as rousing and was well received.

-On May 30, 2017, Barber was arrested after refusing to leave the North Carolina State Legislative Building during a protest over health care legislation.
+In May 2017, Barber was arrested after refusing to leave the North Carolina State Legislative Building during a protest over health care legislation.
 The following month, a state magistrate banned Barber and the other protesters from entering the Legislative Building.
 Barber and his lawyers contend that the ban is unconstitutional, because the state constitution guarantees citizens the right to assemble to communicate with their legislators.

 In May 2017, Barber announced he would step down from the state NAACP presidency to lead "a new 'Poor People's Campaign'", named Poor People's Campaign: A National Call for a Moral Revival in honour of the original 1968 campaign founded by Martin Luther King Jr.

+Barber preached at the interfaith prayer service for President Joe Biden's inauguration.

 In July 2021, Barber called for a "season of nonviolent direct action" to bring attention to threats to democracy in the U.S..
 He was arrested alongside hundreds of others in Washington, D.C., on August 2 in a peaceful protest for voting rights and higher wages.

-On April 28, 2025, Barber was arrested while praying in the United States Capitol rotunda.
+In April 2025, Barber was arrested while praying in the United States Capitol rotunda.
 He had delivered a sermon on the Capitol steps and delivered a Moral Monday address at the U.S. Supreme Court earlier in the day.

+In February 2026, Barber organized a 51-mile protest march from Wilson to Raleigh to protest congressional gerrymandering.